-Although steeper house prices make it tougher to buy, there are plenty of things first-time buyers can do to improve their chances of becoming a homeowner.
+Although steeper house prices make it tougher to buy, there are plenty of things first-time buyers can do to improve their chances of becoming homeowners.

 Here are our top tips…